Visas & Routes

 Key Rules

-• Minimum stay: 7 days per year in Portugal (no full-time residency required)
+• Minimum stay: 7 days first year, then 14 days every 2 years in Portugal (no full-time residency required)

 • Family inclusion: Spouse, dependent children, adult children in education, and dependent parents all receive co-terminous residence permits